ziqi-lydia/seo-geo-sources/README.md

 4. Sai runs all 6 modules autonomously and outputs results to your Google Sheet

 ### Safety
-- **Read-only on all platforms** 鈥� Sai does not post, comment, or engage on any social platform
+- **Read-only on all platforms** -- Sai does not post, comment, or engage on any social platform
-- **Rate-limited** 鈥� maximum 20 Google searches and 10 social media searches per platform per session
+- **Rate-limited** -- maximum 20 Google searches and 10 social media searches per platform per session
-- **Respects robots.txt** 鈥� does not scrape blocked pages
+- **Respects robots.txt** -- does not scrape blocked pages

 ---